Federal Requirements Study Guide for the PTCB Exam

 Pseudoephedrine

-• The act also requires that any products containing ephedrine, pseudoephedrine, or phenylpropanolamine be kept behind the pharmacy counter to make sure all the required documentation is completed with the sale and to prevent theft.
+• Any products containing ephedrine, pseudoephedrine, or phenylpropanolamine must be kept behind the pharmacy counter to make sure all the required documentation is completed with the sale and to prevent theft.

 • An electronic or written logbook must be kept detailing the personal information of the person purchasing the product and quantity, strength, date, and time of the product sale.